Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 It’s also quite popular to rent bikes for the day and peddle down the coast.
 Like other beaches on this side of Zanzibar, it has spectacular swimming, just not at low tide.
 You’ll also see a more natural beach (some of the busier beaches will have beachcombers to remove all of the seaweed for a pristine look — not the case in Jambiani).

 This is the “beach” for dolphin spotting tours.
-During high tide there isn’t any beach and low tide means trekking out a mile through the seaweed strewn sand to even glimpse the ocean.
+During high tide, there isn’t any beach, and low tide means trekking out a mile through the seaweed-strewn sand to even glimpse the ocean.
 Good thing you don’t head here for the days on the sand ... you’re here in Kizimkazi to come swim with dolphins.
 You’ll find two types that are very popular in this section of the Indian Ocean, the playful (and more common) bottlenose dolphins and the Indo-Pacific humpback dolphins.

-Swimming with wild dolphins is a total adventure — you’ll hop on a boat and get all geared up with a mask, flippers, and ride along, looking for pods of wild dolphins.
+Swimming with wild dolphins is a total adventure — you’ll hop on a boat (through a tour company) and get all geared up with a mask, flippers, and ride along, looking for pods of wild dolphins.
 Suddenly, someone will shout for you to hop in the water and over the edge you go, straight into the ocean!
 Underwater, you can see a pod of dolphins swimming all around you (listen closely and you can hear them hum and tweet at each other).
 Once they quickly swim away, you’ll climb back into the boat and zoom next to the pod and jump back in when you get close enough.
 It’s exhausting but quite the experience.

 You’re swimming with wild animals.
 These animals are not used to human contact and it’s important to listen to any safety briefings given by your tour organizer.